If you live in the United States, you are required by law to complete the 2020 Census.

-If you are filling out the census for your home, you should count everyone who is living there as of April 1, 2020.
+If you are filling out the census for your home, you should count everyone who is living there.
 This includes any friends or family members who are living and sleeping there most of the time.
-If someone is staying in your home on April 1, and has no usual home elsewhere, you should count them in your response to the 2020 Census.
+If someone is staying in your home and has no usual home elsewhere, you should count them in your response to the 2020 Census.
 Please also be sure to count roommates, young children, newborns and anyone who is renting a space in your home.
 These people are often missed in the census.
 This means they can miss out on resources for themselves and their communities over the next 10 years.

 For special circumstances, such as babies born on Census Day, people who move on Census Day, foreign citizens in the United States, or people in prisons, among other situations, please visit the Census Bureau website for more information.